The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Results

-Figure~\ref{fig:mieske} plots $\Psi_{sim}$ for simulated stripped nuclei with $M_{BH}$ $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\).
+Figure~\ref{fig:mieske} plots $\Psi$\textsubscript{sim} for simulated stripped nuclei with M\textsubscript{BH} $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\).
 The black line is the mean mass elevation, corrected as described above.
-Also included are observations of $\Psi_{obs}$ for UCDs from \citet{Mieske2013}.
+Also included are observations of $\Psi$\textsubscript{obs} for UCDs from \citet{Mieske2013}.
 Two different y-axes are used for the observed and simulated objects.

-Below $M_{tot}$ $\approx$ 5~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\), the mass elevation ratios of the simulated stripped nuclei appear to increase.
-This roughly corresponds to the mass below which we expect to find $M_{BH}$ $<$ 10\textsuperscript{6}~\(\textup{M}_\odot\) black holes in Figure~\ref{fig:bhmtotmasslobf}.
+Below M\textsubscript{tot} $\approx$ 5~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\), the mass elevation ratios of the simulated stripped nuclei appear to increase.
+This roughly corresponds to the mass below which we expect to find M\textsubscript{BH} $<$ 10\textsuperscript{6}~\(\textup{M}_\odot\) black holes in Figure~\ref{fig:bhmtotmasslobf}.
 As a result, this increase is artificial and should not be interpreted as the mass elevation ratios of stripped nuclei increasing towards lower masses.

 The mass elevation ratio of stripped nuclei also appears to decline for higher masses.
 However, caution must also be used when comparing these objects to observed UCDs.
-At high masses, these stripped nuclei may no longer resemble UCDs, but instead may be considered compact elliptical galaxies.
-Compact ellipticals have stellar masses of 10\textsuperscript{8}~\(\textup{M}_\odot\) $< M_{*} <$ 10\textsuperscript{10}~\(\textup{M}_\odot\) and galaxy sizes between 100 - 900 pc.
+At high masses, these stripped nuclei may no longer resemble UCDs but instead may be considered compact elliptical galaxies.
+Compact ellipticals have stellar masses of 10\textsuperscript{8}~\(\textup{M}_\odot\) $<$ M\textsubscript{*} $<$ 10\textsuperscript{10}~\(\textup{M}_\odot\) and galaxy sizes between 100 - 900 pc.
 They may also form by tidal stripping \citep[e.g.][]{Bekki2003, Graham_2003, Ferr_Mateu_2021b}.
 Estimating the true mass elevation ratio for objects at these masses would require a complete study of these objects using the EAGLE simulation.
 Our sample of simulated stripped nuclei does not include all of these objects, as, unlike the stripped nuclei, they may retain enough material to be still considered galaxies by EAGLE.
-As such, the mean mass elevation ratio of the population of objects above $M_{tot}$ $\approx$ a few times 10\textsuperscript{8}~\(\textup{M}_\odot\) is unreliable.
-(Note that the highest mass UCD from \citet{Mieske2013} has mass $M$ $\approx$ 2~$\times$~10\textsuperscript{8}~\(\textup{M}_\odot\))
+As such, the mean mass elevation ratio of the population of objects above M\textsubscript{tot} $\approx$ a few times 10\textsuperscript{8}~\(\textup{M}_\odot\) is unreliable.
+(The highest mass UCD from \citet{Mieske2013} has mass $M$ $\approx$ 2~$\times$~10\textsuperscript{8}~\(\textup{M}_\odot\)).